Chandra Chakori

 Chandra Chakori is a 2003 Indian Kannada-language romance drama film directed by S. Narayan and produced by H. D. Kumaraswamy and Anitha Kumaraswamy under Chennambika Films.
-The film stars debutants Sriimurali, Priya, Naaz and Srinagara Kitty in the lead roles, while Sundar Raj, Doddanna and Ashok appear in supporting roles.
+The film stars debutants Sriimurali, Priya S Chhabria, Naaz and Srinagara Kitty in the lead roles, while Sundar Raj, Doddanna and Ashok appear in supporting roles.
+The film was remade in 2013 in Odia as Mu Eka Tumara.

 Plot

 Sudha arrives at her village for her wedding with Mahesh, where she meets Puttaraju, a mute and kindhearted boy.
 Due to a prank, Sudha learns that Puttaraju was a talkative guy and is pretending to be mute.
 Sudha meets Puttaraju's relative Gajendrappa and learns about Puttaraju's past.

 Puttaraju was in love with Sevanthi, whose father Boregowda held a condition for Puttaraju in order to marry Sevanthi.
 Due to unusual circumstances, Sevanthi is found dead and Boregowda was imprisoned on charges of killing Sevanthi.
 Puttaraju vows to never talk with anyone and pretended to be mute.
 After learning the past, Sudha falls in love with Puttaraju, but Puttaraju rejects her proposal.

 Meanwhile, Mahesh and his mother learn about this, where they make Puttaraju and his mother to leave the village.
 Sudha leaves the wedding to meet Puttaraju after learning that Mahesh and his mother had sent Puttaraju away.
 Boregowda, who is released from prison, meets Puttaraju and reveals that Mahesh was the one who murdered Sevanthi as he lusts after Sevanthi and was jealous of Puttaraju and Sevanthi's relationship.

 An enraged Puttaraju brutally thrashes Mahesh, but leaves him on request of the landlord Gowdru.
 Gowdru and Boregowda requests Puttaraju to marry Sudha, where a hesitant Puttaraju finally agrees and marries Sudha.